 The principle of operation is as described above, where you can strum a single string or all six and get a full reading immediately.
 Since cables are necessary, you won't be able to use this on a standard acoustic guitar.
 However, if you have an acoustic-electric, you are good to go.

 With improved analog circuitry and an all new retina display, the TC Electronic PolyTune 3 offers perfect clarity.
 The precision of measurement is impressive to say the least.
 Whether you are in polyphonic mode, or standard mode, your tune will be perfect.

-Some of the coolest features are the total recall memory of whatever tuning you're using so you don't have to keep setting up your pitch references and tuning modes, and the 'tuning magnet' here the precision of the tuning essentially 'zooms in' as you get closer to your perfect pitch.
+Some of the coolest features are the total recall memory of whatever tuning you're using so you don't have to keep setting up your pitch references and tuning modes, and the 'tuning magnet' here increases the precision of the tuning.
+It essentially 'zooms in' visually as you get closer to your perfect pitch.
 This way, you can make tiny movements for exact precision instead of over-shooting and under-shooting on repeat and getting frustrated.

 The PolyTune 3 also adds TC's buffer technology from the BonaFide Buffer pedal into it, which is basically like getting a free pedal.
 Since you run into the tuner first before the rest of your gear, the buffer balances your high impedance input (without adding noise) to avoid the dreaded high-end frequency rolloff, harmonic distortion, and inconsistency from other pedals that accumulates once you run through a ton of pedals and cables.
 It's an added bonus that your tone will thank you for over and over.

 The PolyTune Clip from TC Electronic is their clip-on version of the polyphonic guitar tuner above.
 It does everything the original does, only in a much more compact form factor.
 TC Electronic has always had a sense of style, which you can definitely see on this model.
 With a white chassis and a black display, it looks amazing and feels like the futuristic technology that it is.